t-nosewicz/meeting-system-spring/README.md

 - users from the waiting list should also be notified

 waiting list:
-- if scheduled meeting doesn't have any free spots, users can sign on a waiting list
+- if scheduled meeting doesn't have any free spots, users can sign on a waiting list before the meeting date
 - if some user signs off from the meeting, then someone from the waiting list should be signed on
 - a user who has been signed on from the waiting list should be notified